applanga/github-workflow-example/README.md

 ![](https://www.applanga.com/assets/images/docu/webhook_branch_trigger_endpoint_url.png)

 * **Headers** You need to set an `Authorization` header.
-The `Authorization` header value is a valid github personal access token with repository permissions combined like so `token <GH_PERSONAL_ACCESS_TOKEN>` where `<GH_PERSONAL_ACCESS_TOKEN>` is the personal access token generated on github.
+The `Authorization` header value is a valid GitHub personal access token with repository permissions combined like so `token <GH_PERSONAL_ACCESS_TOKEN>` where `<GH_PERSONAL_ACCESS_TOKEN>` is the personal access token generated on GitHub.
 For example if you had an access token `ghp_zWAdtUqmtFTY7qkqJS1wmuEx8ytX0SpIPv` then the Authorization header would be set like so `token ghp_zWAdtUqmtFTY7qkqJS1wmuEx8ytX0SpIPv`.
-Please refer to the following github [documentation](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) on how to generate an access token.
+Please refer to the following GitHub [documentation](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) on how to generate an access token.

 ![](https://www.applanga.com/assets/images/docu/webhook_branch_trigger_headers.png)